-LUTHERS COMPANION BERNHARDI
+LUTHER'S COMPANION BERNHARDI

-Kemberg is a small town situated only a few short kilometres from Wittenberg.
-In 1522, Kemberg aligned itself with the Protestant Reformation.
-During the period that followed, the Provosts of Kemberg kept close ties to the University at Wittenberg.
-On the eve of his funeral on 21 February 1546, Martin Luther was laid in repose here once more.
+The town of Kemberg is only a few kilometres away from Wittenberg.
+Kemberg joined the Reformation in 1522.
+During the period that followed, the provosts of Kemberg were closely linked to the Wittenberg University.
+Martin Luther was laid out here one more time on the eve of his funeral on 21February 1546.
 There was a good reason for this: Bartholomäus Bernhardi lived in Kemberg.
-He was a close confidant and contemporary of Luther and was intensely dedicated to the cause of the Reformation.
-In 1521 in Kemberg, Bernhardi became one of the very first clerics to marry.
-Luther praised this courageous act.
+He was a close confidante and contemporary of Luther who was dedicated to the cause of the Reformation.
+In 1521, Bernhardi married in Kemberg and became one of the very first clerics to do so.
+Luther praised his courage.

-Martin Luther often visited Kemberg and gave many sermons at St. Marienkirche (the Church of St. Mary).

-The garden of the provosts is allegedly the place where Martin Luther and Philipp Melanchthon hatched the plan to formulate their theses against the infamous seller of indulgences, Johann Tetzel.
-It is said that Luther groaned continually on the road between Wittenberg and Kemberg, his deteriorated condition having made travel extremely uncomfortable.
+Martin Luther often visited Kemberg and gave many sermons at St. Mary’s Church.
+The garden of the provosts is allegedly the place where Martin Luther and Philipp Melanchthon hatched the plan to formulate their theses against the seller of indulgences, Johann Tetzel.
+It is said that Luther often grumbled about the road between Wittenberg and Kemberg as its poor condition made travel uncomfortable.

 The 86 metre high tower of the early fifteenth-century Church of Our Lady is characteristic.
 Until falling victim to a fire in 1994, the church in Kemberg was home to an altar fashioned by Lucas Cranach in 1565.
 Today, the restored remains of the altarpiece can be seen in the sacristy.
 Kemberg is one of the stations along the "Luther Way" pilgrimage route which stretches more than 400 kilometres across Saxony-Anhalt.